knbz/security-advisor/integrations.md

 ### NeuVector
 {: #integrate-neuvector}

-[NeuVector](https://neuvector.com/) provides a highly integrated, automated security platform for Kubernetes and Red Hat OpenShift that allows you to monitor and protect container network traffic.
+[NeuVector](https://neuvector.com){: external} provides a highly integrated, automated security platform for Kubernetes and Red Hat OpenShift that allows you to monitor and protect container network traffic.
 Specifically, East-West network traffic.

 With NeuVector, you can detect network threats and violations to prevent attacks of your container-based applications.
 Through monitoring, you can prevent exploits and breakouts by detecting root privilege escalations, port scans, reverse shells, and suspicious file system activity in your containers and hosts.